nancyruya/R-projects/README.md

 # R-projects with Dr. Liu

 1. Partnership project with Dr. Coakley looking for associations between political partisanship, at the state level, and differences in measures of pediatric health and safety
-2. State-Level Partisanship Strongly Correlates with Health Outcomes for US Children Partison outcome
+- State-Level Partisanship Strongly Correlates with Health Outcomes for US Children Partison outcome

 1st graph: regression, show each variable and its beta coef and p-value (ASC) 2nd graph: look at the difference between two value using box plot Box plot compare really republican and really democrats Moderate rebulican and moderate democrats
+2. Firearm Mortality
 3. Geographically Weighted Regression

 # Linear Regression